Dogs are weirdos! Here, we will look into 7 different weird things dogs do that are associated with you and your room.

 Does your room has a television?
 Do you play games without headphones?
 Do you switch on the home theater quite often?

 In general, dogs hate loud noises.
 Perhaps, the dog kens what you are about to do whenever you entered the room.
 So, it tends to leave the room.
+This is one of the reasons why do some dogs scared of musical instruments.

 4. Why does my dog come into my room every morning?